‘Drug Lords’ Producer Informs On Netflix Doc Series Including Cartel Squabbles

 The latter was run by matriarch Kath Pettingill, who was known as “Granny Evil”, in the 1980s and showed that drug dealing was not exclusively run by men.

-The second tranche of episodes, which are expected to air later this year, include El Chapo, LA crack queenpin Jemeker Thompson, Jamaican drug lord Christopher Coke, who ran the Shower Posse, and Dutch dealer Klaus Blumenfeld.
+The second tranche of episodes, which are expected to air later this year, include El Chapo, LA crack queenpin Jemeker Thompson, Jamaican drug lord Christopher Coke, who ran the Shower Posse, and Dutch dealer Klaas Bruinsma.

 Welsh says that in a number of cases they were able to interview the kingpins themselves, having served their time and reformed including Lucas and Thompson, who went on to found an evangelical ministry.